B9R9/testlibft/README.md

 Simple tester with a simple goal in mind : test function for a library project.

 ⚠️  Tests are not official ⚠️ , just to give an idea of your results.
-Do your own for more accuracy. :warning
+Do your own for more accuracy.

 <img src="./img/img_one.png" width="50%"/>